PizzaPat/Yahoo_Finance_Stock_Ticker/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## About:
-This is an open source web scrapping python package.
+This is an open source web scraping python package.
 The package helps stock broker to take a quick look at the open, the previous close, the volume, and the average volume of any stock.
 This package does not include graphical analysis or press releases.
-This package includes bs4 for web scrapping and argparse for options
+This package includes bs4 for web scraping and argparse for options

 ## Requirements:
 [Python 3.6](https://www.python.org/downloads/release/python-361/)